Gabe Carimi: 2011 NFL draft

-Chicago Bears (2011–13)
+Chicago Bears

 On July 29, 2011, the Bears signed Carimi to a $7.056 million four-year contract.
 He began his rookie 2011 season as the Bears' starting right tackle.
 In Week 2 against the New Orleans Saints, Carimi suffered a season-ending injury to his right knee, that included the dislocation of his kneecap and which required multiple surgeries, including one in December to repair connective tissue around his patella and medial collateral ligament.
 He played two games for the season, starting both of them at right tackle.
 In 2012, controversy ensued when the Saints were found working with a bounty program, which led to questions over whether Carimi was among the players targeted.

 In 2012–13, Carimi played in 16 games, starting 14 of them (11 at right tackle, and 3 at right guard).
 After 11 starts at right tackle Carimi was moved from right tackle, where he was replaced by Jonathan Scott, to guard, though he came back to start the last game of the season at right tackle.
 Due to injuries to Lance Louis and Chris Spencer in Week 12 against the Minnesota Vikings, Carimi played at guard for the first time in his career.

-Tampa Bay Buccaneers (2013)
+Tampa Bay Buccaneers

 On June 9, 2013, Carimi was traded to the Tampa Bay Buccaneers for a 2014 sixth-round selection.
 The Bucs offensive line coach Bob Bostad coached Carimi at Wisconsin.

 Carimi was expected to compete with Demar Dotson for the starting right tackle position on Tampa Bay.
 He started the first two games of the season at left guard.

 Carimi had two years left on his contract, and was scheduled to earn a guaranteed base salary of $1,016,000 in 2013.
 On February 10, 2014, the Buccaneers cut Carimi.
 His release came after a few weeks of his former Bears head coach, Lovie Smith, being hired as the Buccaneer's new head coach.

-Atlanta Falcons (2014)
+Atlanta Falcons

 On February 17, 2014, Carimi signed with the Atlanta Falcons for one year.
 Their offensive line coach was Mike Tice, with whom Carimi had worked when he played for the Bears.

 During the season, Carimi played in all 16 games, making 7 starts.
 He played left and right tackle, right guard, and tight end, playing 597 snaps (215 as a run-blocker; 382 as a pass-blocker).